damianhakert/damianhakert.github.io/source/posts/2016-09-16-what-is-cycle-analytics.html.md

 It's easy to think that you are shipping quickly as a team, but issues can get stuck at a specific stage.
-Without metrics and a high-level overview of progress, we just don't know how long it takes to move from stage to stage, making it much harder to pinpoint *why* something stalled.
+Without metrics and a high-level overview of progress, we just don't know how long it takes to move from stage to stage, making it much harder to identify *why* something stalled.

 Cycle Analytics is a way to prevent this from happening by giving you the data you need to make better decisions and work better as a team.
 With metrics to measure